Kristina01111000/Drws_site/README.md

 		- Four for Holistic four element course
 		- Four for Four element doctor
  	- There will be 12 learning program lessons
+  	- to change an edited image, after editing go the the page and replace it with another then switch back

 --------------------------------------------------------